munners17/python-flask-app/README.md

    'show_c.html',customer=name)
 ```

-You can then open to see an HTML formatted page : http://127.0.0.1:5000/customers/Jackson/
+You can then open to see an HTML formatted page: http://127.0.0.1:5000/customers/Jackson/

 ### Passing Data
 The template HTML file can reference data passed by render_template() by utilizing a special syntax defined by the [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) engine.
-You implemented this in the step above by passing the `name` variable to show_c.html as `customer`.
+You implemented this in the step above by passing the `name` variable to show_c.html as the variable `customer`.

-You can pass any data the python/flask app has access to, such as a local variable:
+You can pass any data the python/flask app has access to, such as a local variable.
+Replace the `/customers` route in **index.py**:

 ```
 @app.route("/customers")